adamhunter/correspondence/README.md

 profile, implementing `@user.profile` is entirely manual.
 As are getters and queryiers like `@user.profile=` or `@user.profile?`.
 If you have multiple associations like this in your codebase it gets messy quick.
+##Goals
+* **Not** to be the be all and end all for linking ruby classes together
+* Provide a common pattern that is extensible and reusable to link classes together

 ##Todo
 * Figure out final draft of DSL
 * Get base proxy class working (not just serving up the actual target)
 * `one` associations<br/>
   Support defining a class and method to find associated object
+* Lazy load and memoize associatated targets
+* All association customization down to the owner instance (I think this will be hard, maybe not though)
 * `many` assocations<br/>
   Support defining a class and finding multiple related objects
 * Arbitrary item `many` associations<br/>